East Cadillac Gold Project

 Figure 1.
 Location map of East Cadillac Gold Project in the Abitibi sub-Province of Canada.

-The Project covers an area of 245km2 and is located 27km east of the c.20Moz Val-d’Or gold camp (Figure 3).
-With land-holdings encompassing a strike length of 16km of the Larder Lake-Cadillac Fault, the most prolifically endowed gold trend in the southern Abitibi, the Project is situated amongst some of the region’s most significant mines, including:
+The East Cadillac Gold Project covers an area of 245km2 and is located ~35km east of the >20Moz Val-d'Or gold camp in Quebec, Canada.
+With land-holdings encompassing a strike length of 27km of the Larder Lake-Cadillac Fault, the most prolifically, endowed gold trend in the southern Abitibi, the Project is situated amongst some of the region's most significant mines and surrounds the historical Chimo gold mine, owned by Cartier Resources (TSX:ECR) (Figure 1).

 The Abitibi Greenstone Belt overlies a highly sheared sequence of altered greywacke, iron formation and mafic volcanic rocks.
 Gold mineralization on the East Cadillac Project is found associated with quartz veins containing disseminated to semi-massive sulphides, typically within sedimentary rocks in close association with magnetite iron formations, or in sheared and altered mafic volcanic rocks.